pietervdvn/MapComplete/Docs/SpecialRenderings.md

  A button to run many actions for many features at once.
 To effectively use this button, you'll need some ingredients:

   - A target layer with features for which an action is defined in a tag rendering.
-The following special visualisations support an autoAction: import_way_button, tag_apply
+The following special visualisations support an autoAction: tag_apply, import_way_button
   - A host feature to place the auto-action on.
 This can be a big outline (such as a city).
 Another good option for this is the layer
   - [current_view](./BuiltinLayers.md#current_view)
   - Then, use a calculated tag on the host feature to determine the overlapping object ids